mweems/LegalMation/README.md

 # LegalMation
-an xml parser

-clone project
+clone project from github
+execute init shell script in project root
+	this will setup the virtualenv
+	install dependencies
+	start server

+run tests
-open folder you cloned project in open a terminal and navigate to the folder type the command 'flask run' open the localhost website
+open terminal and navigate to the project root run `nose2`